drzh/drzh.github.io/_pages/qualifications.md

   - Proficient in linux; Linux server management (Ubuntu, ArchLinux and Gentoo)
   - Programing using C, Perl, Python and Bash
   - Designing and implementing statistical models using R
+  -	Database management using MySQL and SQLite
+  -	Web development using PHP, HTML and JavaScript